beeradmoore/dlss-swapper-manifest-builder/README.md

 #### known_dll_sources.json

 List of all DLLs that have been found and submitted by DLSS Swapper users.
+"Known DLL" does not mean it is in DLSS Swapper, it means that it is known to DLSS Swapper and may be added to the manifest over time.

 #### known_dll_sources_missing.json

 The same as `known_dll_sources.json`, but it is only DLLs not added to DLSS Swapper yet.
+This is the list that is modified in `DLSS Swapper Manifest Builder` and combines `{library}-{game_title}` properties to create a hash unique to that game in that library for a given DLL hash which is then checked against in DLSS Swapper.